aws-samples/serverless-patterns/s3-cloudfront-oac-cdk-python/README.md

 # Amazon S3 static website served by an Amazon CloudFront distribution restricted with Origin Access Control (OAC)

-This repo contains a serverless pattern showing how to set up an Amazon S3 website hosting bucketthat is served by a CloudFront distribution that also obfuscates the CloudFront Distribution domain via CloudFront Origin Access Control (OAC).
+This repository contains a serverless pattern showing how to set up an Amazon S3 website hosting bucket that is served by a Amazon CloudFront distribution that restricts direct access to the private Amazon S3 origin using CloudFront Origin Access Control (OAC), so the bucket is only accessible through CloudFront..

 ![Demo Project Solution Architecture Diagram](diagram.PNG)